 Center for Image-Guided Neurosurgery

-The Center for Image-Guided Neurosurgery (CIGNS) directed by Costas G. Hadjipanayis, MD, PhD, incorporates the expertise of individuals in image-guided stereotactic and functional neurosurgery, brain tumor surgery, Gamma Knife radiosurgery, neuro-oncology, radiation oncology and neuro-radiology.
+The Center for Image-Guided Neurosurgery (CIGNS) directed by Constantinos Hadjipanayis, MD, PhD, incorporates the expertise of individuals in, neurosurgical oncology, Gamma Knife stereotactic radiosurgery, stereotactic and functional neurosurgery neuro-oncology, radiation oncology and neuroradiology.
 Ajay Niranjan, MD, MBA, is associate director of the center and L. Dade Lunsford, MD, is director emeritus.
-The goal of the center is to provide quality patient care using minimal access or minimally invasive stereotactic and radiosurgical technology, high resolution neuroimaging and advanced computer systems.
+The goal of the center is to provide quality patient care using minimal access or minimally invasive stereotactic and radiosurgical technology, image-guided brain tumor surgery, MRI-guided focused ultrasound, and advanced imaging of the brain that incorporates magnetoencephalography (MEG).
 In 1981, the center was the first U.S. center to install a dedicated computed tomography (CT) scanner in a unique stereotactic operating room suite.

-Gamma Knife technology represents one of the most advanced and minimally invasive methods to treat patients with brain tumors, arteriovenous malformations (AVMs), and pain or movement disorders.
-Over 18,000 patients have undergone Gamma Knife stereotactic radiosurgery at UPMC Presbyterian.
+Gamma Knife technology represents one of the most advanced and minimally invasive methods to treat patients with brain tumors, skull-based tumors, arteriovenous malformations (AVMs), and pain or movement disorders.
+Over 18,000 patients have undergone Gamma Knife stereotactic radiosurgery at UPMC Presbyterian since 1987.
 In addition, spinal radiosurgery using several radiosurgical systems is offered under the direction of neurosurgeon Peter Gerszten, MD, who serves as the Peter E. Sheptak Endowed Professor at the University of Pittsburgh.

-In 2021, UPMC installed the new MEGIN NeuroMeg TRIUX® magnetoencephalography (MEG) unit to perform functional brain mapping in patients with brain tumors, epilepsy, trauma and degenerative brain disorders.
+A major focus of the CIGNS is sophisticated imaging of the brain to localize important functions of the brain (speech, motor, vision, and sensory functions).
+In 2021, UPMC installed the new MEGIN TRIUX® Neo magnetoencephalography (MEG) unit to perform functional brain mapping in patients with brain tumors, epilepsy, trauma, and degenerative brain disorders.
+The MEG is routinely used in the CIGNS for presurgical planning and determination of important regions of the brain to avoid for safer surgery by our neurosurgical oncologists and epilepsy surgeons.
 Dr. Niranjan is the operations director of the MEG project.
 He continues to pursue cutting edge MEG research that seeks to develop more specific paradigms to pinpoint the anatomic areas of speech, visual, motor, and sensory function.
-The new MEG unit includes a helium recycling device that significantly reduces the annual cost of helium replacement needed to supercool the detectors of tiny MEG brain waves.

 The Center for Image-Guided Neurosurgery is an international training site for radiosurgery and minimally invasive neurosurgery, holding six week-long training courses per year.
 Over the last 20 years, more than 2,500 neurosurgeons, neurootologists, radiation oncologists, medical physicists, and nurses have trained at this center.
 These courses are among the highest rated post-graduate courses offered at the University of Pittsburgh.
 In 2015, the center opened a new state-of-the-art education and training facility equipped with the latest generation high-definition display systems.
 In July of 2020—during the early COVID pandemic—the center switched to online Gamma Knife training courses.
 Course participants from around the world become “temporary” students at the University of Pittsburgh for one week.
 Instruction is possible using more than 35 lectures, videos, and course materials.
-Hands on training in collaboration with Elekta, Inc. allows students to temporarily and remotely turn their personal computers in radiosurgery planning work stations.
-Students can now study radiosurgery effectively, avoiding the local housing and transportation costs involved with national or international travel.
+Hands on training in collaboration with Elekta, Inc. allows students to turn their personal computers temporarily and remotely into radiosurgery planning workstations.
+Students can now study radiosurgery effectively, avoiding the transportation and housing costs involved with national or international travel.
 CIGNS also participates in the training of selected fellows who compete for the Leksell Gamma Knife Society three-month fellowship in Pittsburgh.
 Finally, neurosurgery residents at UPMC spend a three-month dedicated block for study during their third year of training to complete certification in brain radiosurgery, typically participating in more than 150 cases during the rotation.

 In addition, the center conducts numerous clinical, long-term outcome research projects (typically producing 20+ peer reviewed publications each year).
 CIGNS is the coordinating center for the International Radiosurgery Research Foundation (IRRF), a multi-institutional international clinical consortium of centers of excellence performing stereotactic radiosurgery.
 The IRRF currently has members from the United States, Asia, Africa, Europe, and Asia.
 Multiple retrospective clinical trials have been published or are underway.
 More than 10,000 articles have now been published worldwide in the field of stereotactic radiosurgery.
 The University of Pittsburgh has the highest number of studies, having been cited more than 100 times.